cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 > Gold OA costs are generally paid out of research funds (like grants) and not out of researcher's pockets.

-The 2022 [public access mandate][publicaccess2022] issued by The White House [Office of Science and Technology Policy][ostp] might make things more *interesting*.
+The 2022 [public access mandate][publicaccess2022] issued by The White House [Office of Science and Technology Policy][ostp] might make things more interesting.
 The [OSTP memorandum][ostpmemo] states that "federally funded research must be publicly accessible without an embargo on their free and public release."
 This mandate requires that federal agencies with research and development expenditures to develop their own policies, and that could mean that such policies result in Gold OA agency-specific mandates or Green OA mandates.